Pin It

 Tip: If your hands rub the chicken then go back to your dry rub and get more, throw the rest out, because it will have bacteria in it that could make you sick.

-Baking chicken is probably the most common way to cook it, with this rub your are sure to have some fantastic and flavorful meat, just make sure you chicken has the skin.
+Baking chicken is probably the most common way to cook it, with this rub your are sure to have some fantastic and flavorful meat, just make sure your chicken has the skin.
 If your interested in the recipe for biscuits check out The Brown Eyed Baker, her recipe has been my favorite since I discovered it this year.
 As for the beans they are Bush’s Baked Beans with no doctoring.
 The grits are cheesy with bacon and green onions, pretty simple to make; just use quick cooking grits and use half water and half milk for creamier grits.
 When the consistency of the grits is where you like them add some cheese and taste, then salt and pepper until you feel it’s enough.
 Sprinkle with crispy bacon and green onions and you have yourself some good southern grits.

 I adore roast chicken, (like most), and love the idea of a good dry rub.
 I usually massage it with butter and/or oil, add some herbs and mabve lemon into the cavity then salt and pepper the skin all over.
 I’m trying this rub soon – especially since the weather is cooling down – love the seasonings in it and love that you smoked it – I can almost smell it just from the photos!
 Having said that, , the cherry jam below blew me away.
 I thought I had commented on it. (???).
 Weird!